freeradical13/freeradical13.github.io/index.md

 [Bacteria][] are prokaryotes with an inner plasma membrane, a [peptidoglycan cell wall][] (except for Mycoplasmas) made of polysaccharides which protects against excessive osmotic effects, a possible outer membrane of lipopolysaccharides (LPS) and lipoproteins outside of the cell wall, and a possible further outer, gelatinous, sticky [capsule][] (or [glycocalyx][], or [slime layer][] if water-soluble) of polysaccharides which protects against dessication and may help with attachment.

 Bacteria have one or more DNA chromosomes (e.g. Vibrio has two, although with some [debate about multiple bacterial chromosomes][debate multiple bacteria chromosomes]).
-Some bacteria have additional DNA plasmids.

 A [Gram Stain][] may be used to differentiate bacteria based on their cell wall thickness.
 [Gram-positive][] bacteria have a thick layer of peptidoglycan and stain as dark violet.
 [Gram-negative][] bacteria have a thin layer of peptidoglycan and an additional outer layer of lipopolysaccharides and stain as pink or red.
 Both Gram-positive and Gram-negative bacteria may have a capsule.
 The outer membrane is only found in Gram-negative bacteria.